Skip to footer content

 • It’s suitable for everything from basic web pages to complex applications.

-Key Features of Flask Framework
+Key Features of the Flask Framework

 3. Development Server: Flask has a built-in development server that makes it convenient to test and debug applications locally.